 NYSLRS has published a booklet to provide guidance in that situation.
 What If I Leave Public Employment? outlines what happens with your benefits and details your rights and responsibilities.
 If you recently left public employment or plan to leave in the future, here are some key points the publication can help you understand.

 If You Leave Public Employment, Will You Still Get a Pension?

-If you’re vested, you can still collect a NYSLRS pension when you reach retirement age.
-Members in Tiers 1 – 4 become vested after five years of service; members in Tiers 5 and 6 become vested after ten years.
-Most members can apply for a pension as early as age 55, but their pension may be reduced if they take it before full retirement age (62 or 63).
+If you’re vested, you can collect a NYSLRS pension when you reach retirement age.
+NYSLRS members are vested once they have five years of service credit.
+Most vested members can apply for a pension as early as age 55, but their pension may be reduced if they take it before full retirement age (62 or 63).

 What if You End Your Membership?

-If you don’t withdraw your contributions, they will continue to earn 5 percent interest for seven years.
+If you’re not vested and you don’t withdraw your contributions, they will continue to earn 5 percent interest for seven years.
 If you’re still off the public payroll after seven years, your membership will automatically end.
 Your contributions will be deposited into a non-interest account but will not be refunded to you automatically.
 You must file a withdrawal application to receive them.

 If you end your membership, you will no longer be eligible for any NYSLRS benefits.
 There may also be tax consequences to withdrawing your contributions.

 If you leave public employment, but remain a member, it’s your responsibility to notify us of any address changes.
 You will also need to keep your beneficiary information current.